MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 When you need to remove delegated permissions from dynamic consent request, specify the scope parameter while leaving out the permissions that you want to remove.
 Removing the permissions ensures the app doesn't call the corresponding API.

+To stop requesting permissions with dynamic consent:

 - **Using Microsoft Graph**: Remove the unwanted Microsoft Graph delegated permissions from the \`scopes\` parameter.
-In this example, you configure three permissions - `Analytics.Read`, `User.Read` and `Application.Read.All`. `Analytics.Read` and `Application.Read.All` delegated permission and application permission are no longer required for this app.
+In this example, your application is requesting three permissions - `Analytics.Read`, `User.Read` and `Application.Read.All`.
+The delegated permission, `Analytics.Read` and application permission, `Application.Read.All` are no longer required for this app.
 It only requires `User.Read`.

 The request should be similar to the following example: